oneapi-src/oneAPI-samples/DirectProgramming/Fortran/guided_Coarray/README.md

-# `Guided Coarray` Sample
+# `Coarray` Sample

-The `Guided Coarray` sample provides a guided approach to build and run a serial Fortran application, and then convert it to run in parallel using coarrays.
+The `Coarray` sample provides a guided approach to build and run a serial Fortran application, and then convert it to run in parallel using coarrays.
 The sample is a simple program that estimates the value of the mathematical constant π (Pi) using a Monte Carlo method.

 | Area                      | Description
 |:---                       |:---